mrcavalcanti/mosaicoo/docs/sources/visualizations/stat-panel.md

 Choose a stacking direction.

-- **Auto -** Grafana selects what it thinks is the best orientation.
+- **Auto -** Mosaicoo selects what it thinks is the best orientation.
 - **Horizontal -** Bars stretch horizontally, left to right.
 - **Vertical -** Bars stretch vertically, top to bottom.